 And if you’re looking for more homemade candy, check out this recipe for cookie dough balls.

 Homemade Honeycomb Candy

 - 1/2 cup granulated sugar

 - 1 tablespoon honey

 - 1 teaspoon baking soda

 - 4 oz semi sweet chocolate chips

 - sea salt flakes

-- Prepare a 9x5 loaf pan with parchment paper.
+- Line a 9 x 5 inch loaf pan or similar sized pan with parchment paper.

 - Measure out the baking soda in a small bowl.
 Grab a whisk and candy thermometer and set aside.